-The following data visualizations are intended to help you see into the data, but we purposefully kept these basic so as to not do anything that might limit your creativity and data exploration.
+The following data visualization examples are intended to help you see into the data, but we purposefully kept these basic so as to not do anything that might limit your creativity and data exploration.

 Colorado Rents and Vacancies – Department of Local Affairs Housing Division has made available on CIM housing surveys for major metro areas across the state.
 In the graphic below, you can see apartment type and year for Denver Metro by county and by year.